Extract Secure Data action

 • To set the value from literal mode, select the appropriate group from the drop-down list.

-• To set the queue using an expression, click the expression button and do one of the following:
+• To set the appropriate group using an expression, click the expression button and do one of the following:

 • Add the expression inline.

-6. To optionally add another variable, click the Add update statement button.
+6. (Optional) To add another Group variable, click next to Update Statements.

 An integer is a whole number such as 987 or 5.
 Use integer values to represent complete objects and processes that cannot be subdivided, such as the number of calls waiting or the number of agents on duty.
 An integer is an eight-byte value, which means that it can hold positive or negative numbers of practically any size.
 Flow runtime supports values from -999999999999999 to +999999999999999 for an Architect integer value.
 An integer variable has an integer value at runtime, but an expression of 999999999999999 + 1 will cause an error because the result is >999999999999999.